followingthefasciaplane/surftieringAI/README.md

 This is an idea to develop an Artificial Intelligence model to objectively rank the difficulty of surf maps in Source engine games.
 Surf map difficulty rankings are currently determined subjectively by players, leading to inconsistent tiering, and what is known as "tier-deflation".

+Platforms like Leetify have already done this for much more complex gameplay, this idea isn't unprecedented.

 ## Objectives

 The main objective of this is to create an AI model that takes gameplay data as input, and outputs an objective difficulty ranking for each surf map.